Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Space-like cuts

-\end{proof} We conclude with some additional observations about the circuits appearing in the procedure above which may be of interest.
+Thus, the setting random variables $\vec{\bm{x}}$, $\vec{\bm{y}}$, and $\bm{g}$ produced by this post-selected random process are distributed as in \cref{eq:algo_prob_dist}, as desired. \end{proof} We conclude with some additional observations about the circuits appearing in the procedure above which may be of interest.
 We state these without proof. \begin{enumerate} \item For each possible circuit, the subgraph of the circuit interaction graph restricted to qubits in $A$ is identical to that for the Hamiltonian interaction graph, and similarly for $B$. \item For each possible circuit, the vertex corresponding to $R_A$ in the circuit interaction graph is adjacent only to those qubits in $A$ with which $\partial A$ is incident, and similarly for $R_B$. \end{enumerate} These observations are also depicted in \Cref{fig:hamiltonian_intro_fig}.